franckalbinet/gis-training-jelsa/master-course/src/handling-crs.md

 As shown below:

 * in `filter` write: `Google Maps Global Mercator` to find out the CRS of interest;
-* select it in the `Coordinate Reference System` list and apply.
+* select it in the `Coordinate Reference System` list and apply/OK.

 ![img/project-on-the-fly.PNG](img/project-on-the-fly.PNG)

-Project ▸ Project Properties ▸ Add Vector Layer  ▸ CRS (tab) ▸ Check "Enable on the fly CRS transformation"
+Now, your layer (the world countries) should be re-projected into the newly selected "On the fly" projection.

+* **Qestions:*

+* What are the pros and cons of such projection?
+* Is the CRS of your layer/shapefile changed?

+Play around with various CRS to see their variety.

+**Now, I know your burning question!!
+Which one to use?**

 ### 1. Changing CRS on the fly
 Open: